Gianluca Vialli: Personal life and death

 In November 2018, Vialli revealed that he had successfully overcome a year-long illness with pancreatic cancer.
 He was treated at the Royal Marsden Hospital in London.
 He was given the all-clear from pancreatic cancer in April 2020, but in December 2021 revealed that he had been diagnosed with the disease for a second time.
-He died on 6 January 2023, in the Royal Marsden Hospital, at age 58.
+He died on the night between 5 and 6 January 2023, in the Royal Marsden Hospital, at age 58.

+On 9 September 2023, Chelsea played a legends match against Bayern Munich – a rematch of the 2012 Champions League Final – at Stamford Bridge in Vialli's memory.
+Chelsea won 4–0 with proceeds benefiting The Chelsea Foundation and The Royal Marsden Cancer Charity.